mendrika261/S4-expression-resolver/README.md

 ## Overview 🔮

-The system recognizes handwritten equations or inequalities, parses them into algebraic expressions, and solves them using Reverse Polish Notation (RPN).
-It also generates graphical representations of the equations and their solutions.
+The system recognizes handwritten equations or inequalities, parses them, and solves them using Reverse Polish Notation.
+It also generates steps for the resolution and graphical representations of the equations.

 ## How It Works 🧠